Audra Swanson

 -

 The Property Tax Fairness Credit, which currently allows eligible Mainers to take a $1,500 credit, has increased to $2,000; it also loosens limits on the program in a way that allows the benefits to remain constant for a Mainer whose spouse passes away.
 Note: This program is not administered by the Town of Damariscotta; to claim the credit, you must file Form 1040ME and Schedule PTFC/STFC for the tax year during which the property tax or rent was paid.
 For help, call 207-624-9784.
-For more info, please visit: Property Tax Fairness Credit Summary.
+For more info, please visit: Property Tax Fairness Credit

 -

 The State Property Tax Deferral Program, a lifeline loan program that covers the annual property tax bills of Maine seniors age 65 and older who cannot afford to pay them on their own, has been expanded.
 It doubles the income limit on that program to $80,000 and also raises asset limits.
 Taxes must be paid back when the home is sold or becomes part of an estate.
 Note: This program is administered by the State of Maine and the applications must be filed between January 1 and April 1 each year.
 Applications are forwarded to Maine Revenue Services who review and make the determination for acceptance and approval.
 Questions can be referred to Maine Revenue Services, Property Tax Division, at 207-624-5600 or [email protected].
-For more info, please visit: State Property Tax Deferral Program.
+For more info, please visit: Property Tax Deferral Application

 Current Tax Information